 There are certain key steps you can take in order to begin assessing qualitative risks in your organization:

 When sitting down with your team, ask them what the foreseen risks are with your project.
 But, don’t just have them list risks; press them to elaborate.
 For example, if someone says there’s a risk of a delay in the project (duh, there’s always a risk of delay), ask them to expand on how things might be delayed.
 What might happen if different parts of the project are delayed?
 What would happen if the delays built on each other?
 Allow them time and space to imagine how things could interact.

 Distill your choices down to what you really view as being the critical risks to your project’s completion.
 What are the things that were they to happen, would really cause this project to crash and burn versus the things that we can manage relatively quickly and easily and still keep the project on track?

 To be clear, we aren’t talking about your risk priority numbers (RPN) here.
-Many people are going to want to focus on that because it’s all they really know, but try to steer them in the direction of awareness of possibilities of risks, not so much probabilities.
+Many people will want to focus on that because it’s all they know, but try to steer them in the direction of awareness of possibilities of risks, not so much probabilities.
 In fact, you might want to have a separate meeting altogether to address that part of the project.

 This is the aspect that can really paralyze organizations that aren’t fully aware of and understand the choices available to them.
 You need to know what the possible negative outcomes are for every choice you make.
 And, you have to all be willing to accept those outcomes as a team.